TahirRiaz/terralense-example-eval/loops/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve all nested iterations and produce the final flattened output structure.
+**Expected Resolution**: Terralens should resolve all nested iterations and produce the final flattened output structure.

 ---